soen387-fall2016/erm-dataservice/erm-dataservice-client/README.md

 ** For now only GET operations are supported, POST to come very soon.

 ```
+// Create a client at a specified address
+ClientConfig config = new ClientConfig("http://<my-server-and-port>/api-path");
+DataserviceClient client = new DataserviceClient(config);

+// Create a client at the default address (http://localhost:8080/api)
 DataserviceClient client = new DataserviceClient();

 // Get all users in the system